UniversalDependencies/docs/_it-dep/nummod.md

 Feb 26 , 2014 .
 nummod(Feb, 26)
 ~~~

+There are very few cases where <code>nummod</code> is used to mark indices of lists.

 ~~~ sdparse
 a ) trasporti ad hoc \n b ) emanazioni di norme nazionali nummod(trasporti, a)